-STARTING TUESDAY MAY 10TH BTROC moves to its new time-slot Tuesday 12pm to 2pm-Each new show will still be available to stream at your leisure any ol time till its replaced the following Tuesday via the Stream link; Listen tab (bellow)
+Listen to BTROC live Tuesday 12pm to 2pm-Each new show will be available to stream at your leisure any ol time till its replaced the following Tuesday via the Stream link; Listen tab (bellow)

 >Randomly spinning these classic platters as well as the dregs irresponsibly but with extreme anally explosive fortitude